robertmartin8/PyPortfolioOpt/README.md

 **This project is still in development, please check back in one week!**

-PyPortfolioOpt is a library that contains widely-used classical portfolio optimisation techniques, with a number of experimental features.
+PyPortfolioOpt is a library that implements widely-used classical portfolio optimisation techniques, with a number of experimental features.
 It is **extensive** yet easily **extensible**, and can be useful for both the casual investor and the serious practitioner.

-Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of signals, PyPortfolioOpt can help you combine your alpha-generators in a risk-efficient way.
+Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of interesting signals, PyPortfolioOpt can help you combine your alpha-generators in a risk-efficient way.

 Head over to the documentation on readthedocs to have an in-depth view on the project, or continue below to check out some examples.